thwill1000/mmbasic-kingdom/README.md

 # Yellow River Kingdom (aka Hamurabi)
-**Port of the BBC Micro "Yellow River Kingdom" game to the Colour Maximite 2.**
+**Port of the BBC Micro "Yellow River Kingdom" game to MMBasic.**

 The original version of [Yellow River Kingdom](http://bbcmicro.co.uk/game.php?id=1996&h=h) was an edutainment title included on the BBC Micro Welcome Tape/Disc and is a variant on the classic [Hamurabi](https://en.wikipedia.org/wiki/Hamurabi_(video_game)) game.

-It was (c) BBC Soft, 1981 and written by Tom Hartley, Jerry Temple-Fry and Richard G Warner.
+It is (c) BBC Soft, 1981 and written by Tom Hartley, Jerry Temple-Fry and Richard G Warner.

 I like to think that every British child in the 80's and early 90's would either have played this game or at least watched someone else play it on their school BBC Micro (aka Beeb) - often, at